-Watch out Facebook, Apple’s ad tracking user protections are still on track
+Watch out, Facebook—Apple’s ad-tracking user protections are still on track

 “Advertising that respects privacy is not only possible, it was the standard until the growth of the Internet.
 Some companies that would prefer ATT is never implemented have said that this policy uniquely burdens small businesses by restricting advertising options, but in fact, the current data arms race primarily benefits big businesses with big data sets.
 Privacy-focused ad networks were the universal standard in advertising before the practice of unfettered data collection began over the last decade or so.
 Our hope is that increasing user demands for privacy and security, as well as changes like ATT, will make these privacy-forward advertising standards robust once more.”

-So, sure: it’s disappointing that we’ll have to wait a little longer than originally planned for ATT to roll out.
-But as Apple’s letter published today shows, the company is by no means backtracking on its privacy protections–and the delay is not due to pressure from its peers, but in order to make sure those peers and other smaller developers can implement the new protections properly–which only serves to better benefit us users in the end.
+So, sure: It’s disappointing that we’ll have to wait a little longer than originally planned for ATT to roll out.
+But as Apple’s letter published today shows, the company is by no means backtracking on its privacy protections—and the delay is not due to pressure from its peers, but in order to make sure those peers and other, smaller developers can implement the new protections properly—which only serves to better benefit us users in the end.

 You can read Apple’s entire App Tracking Transparency (ATT) letter here.